ciscoheat/sveltekit-superforms/README.md

 <SuperDebug data={$form} />
 ```

-Edit the form and see how it's automatically updated.
+Edit the form and see how the `$form` store is automatically updated.
 It even displays the current page status in the right corner.

 ## Posting - Without any bells and whistles